Traffic-Aware Cruise Control

 Adjust the Following Distance

 To adjust the following distance you want to maintain between Model Y and a vehicle traveling ahead of you, press the steering wheel's right scroll button to the left or right.
-Choose a setting from 1 (the closest following distance) to 7 (the longest following distance).
 Each setting corresponds to a time-based distance that represents how long it takes for Model Y, from its current location, to reach the location of the rear bumper of the vehicle ahead of you.
+Your setting is retained until you manually change it.

 As you adjust the following distance, the touchscreen displays the current setting.